-Vocals: Trey (lead), Page, Fish (backing)|
+|Vocals||Trey (lead), Page, Fish (backing)|

-In the first year after the hiatus, less structured songs from the Farmhouse era such as “Jibboo” apparently fell out of favor.
-When the band did want to try a free-form jam at a 2003 show, it was more likely to use a newer vehicles such as “46 Days” or “Seven Below.”
-But given the success of some of those musical journeys, we cannot assume that epic versions of “Jibboo” are relegated to the past.
-For excellent "Phish 2.0" versions check out 7/29/03 (the amazing Star Lake show that you must have), 12/28/03 (relying more on rocking dissonance than the usual groove-based jamming) and 8/14/04 (Coventry, but be not afraid, this is actually quite excellent).
+Upon the band’s return from the hiatus, less structured songs from the Farmhouse era such as “Jibboo” apparently fell out of favor.
+When the band did want to try a free-form jam during this period, it was more likely to use newer vehicles such as “46 Days” or “Seven Below.”
+Three of the six "Phish 2.0" versions are worthy of repeat listening: the almost twenty-minute 2/20/03 Rosemont Horizon offering; the 12/28/03 Miami version, characterized by more rocking dissonance than groove-based jamming; and the often overlooked gem in the 8/14/04 Coventry rough.Phish, "Gotta Jibboo" – 11/1/13 Atlantic City, NJ.
+Video by LazyLightning55a.

 When Phish returned from their breakup in 2009, “Jibboo” resumed a regular role in the setlist, with eight appearances evenly split between first and second sets.
 Most notable of these was the 12/29/09 Miami “Jibboo,” which served as the bread of a tasty “Wilson” sandwich then segued into an unusually strong “Heavy Things,” anchoring a delicious second set.
 The seven performances in each of the next two years were used either as a utility dance booster to first sets (see 8/7/10 Greek Theatre or 12/31/11 MSG) or as a bridge between other more improvisational offerings when performed in the second set (try 7/3/11 SuperBall IX).
 Perhaps the most notable from this collection occurred on 6/20/10 at SPAC, when Tony Markelis joined Phish to lay down his song’s bass line, while Mike assumed reserve duties on a second guitar.